-I clenched my fist around my swords.
+I clenched my hands around my swords.
 "I will not be stopped."
 I told her.
 "I am here for the Urn of Sacred Ashes and I will not be dissuaded."

 "Won't you?" she asked.
 "You wept at the story of Andraste, lost your sanity in the face of our father, and now you stand before yourself.
 I know how close you are to the line between despair and resolve.
 You have nothing to keep you breathing.
 You crave death.
 What better way than to perish by your own hand?"

 There is but one way to end this.
 I struck, one sword in an overhead strike, the other a slash to the side.
 My opponent blocked them both, deflected and returned.
 I dodged out of the range of her swords.